As Madonna famously sang in “Express Yourself,” don’t go for second best baby, put your love to the test.

 - MasterRussian.com: This site has lots of Russian-language resources, broken down by topic area and split into lessons.
 There’s even an entire section on common proverbs and sayings.

-- FluentU: FluentU takes real-world videos and turns them into interactive language lessons.
-You can listen to native Russian speech, which will be jam-packed with expressions.
+From these videos, you can listen to native Russian speech, which will be jam-packed with expressions.

 What makes this resource so useful is that the videos come with captions you can click to get an in-context definition for any unfamiliar words and phrases.
 That means you’ll get essential exposure to authentic Russian while actively building your vocabulary.
 FluentU’s “Learn Mode” also provides fun exercises and flashcards that’ll help you retain what you’ve learned for the long-term.